How Many SAT or ACT Practice Tests Should You Take?

-Taking more practice tests can never hurt.
-In fact, it is a helpful way to track your progress.
+Taking more SAT practice tests is a helpful way to track your progress.
 However, be careful to ensure that you are not taking so many that they cut into valuable studying time.
-It is essential to strike a balance between study time and practice test time so that you are both honing your skills and measuring your progress.
+It is essential to strike a balance between study time and practice-test time so that you are both honing your skills and measuring your progress.

 Figure out where your needs are: Do you have more trouble with test-taking or do you have more trouble with the material?
 Go from there.

-If you do have trouble taking tests and it has to do more with nerves than your knowledge of the material, check out CollegeVine’s post, Dealing with Test Anxiety.
-Test anxiety is a common problem, and you may need some outside resources to help you cope with it in order to ensure that your scores are an accurate reflection of your abilities.
+If you do have trouble taking tests and it has to do more with nerves than your knowledge of the material, check out CollegeVine’s post Dealing with Test Anxiety.
+Test anxiety is a common problem, and you may need some outside resources to help you cope with it to ensure that your scores are an accurate reflection of your abilities.

 Preparing for the SAT?
 Download our free guide with our top 8 tips for mastering the SAT.